 Four states (CA, CT, IN and NY) blazed the trail for Partnership programs in the early 1990s.
-Other states were allowed to adopt Partnership regulations (which were simplified and more standardized) as a result of the Deficit Reduction Act of 2005 (DRA).
+Other states were allowed to adopt simplified and more standardized Partnership regulations as a result of the Deficit Reduction Act of 2005 (DRA).

-Approximately 60 percent of Partnership states now allow one percent compounding to qualify for Partnership, which can help low-budget buyers qualify for Partnership and also enables worksite core programs to be Partnership-qualified.
-A higher percentage of policies would qualify for Partnership in the future if insurers and advisors leverage these opportunities.
+Approximately 60 percent of Partnership states now allow one percent compounding to qualify for Partnership, which can help low-budget buyers qualify for Partnership and also enable worksite core programs to be Partnership-qualified.
+A higher percentage of policies will qualify for Partnership in the future if insurers and advisors leverage these opportunities.
 However, currently only three insurers offer one percent compounding.

 Partnership programs could be more successful if:

 - Advisors offer small maximum monthly benefits more frequently to middle-income individuals.
 For example, a $1,500 initial maximum monthly benefit covers about four hours of home care every two days and, with compound benefit increases, may maintain buying power.
 Many middle-income individuals would like LTCI to help them stay at home while not “burning out” family caregivers and could be motivated further by Partnership asset disregard.
 (This approach does not work in CA, CT, IN and NY because of their high Partnership minimum daily benefit requirements.)

 - Middle-income prospects were better educated about the importance of benefit increases to maintain LTCI purchasing power and qualify for Partnership asset disregard.

 - The four original Partnership states migrate to DRA rules.